Lose My Cool

 "Lose My Cool" is a song by American R&B group SWV featuring rapper Redman, released as the third single from their third studio album Release Some Tension.
 It was unable to chart on the US Billboard Hot R&B Singles chart due to rules in place at the time regarding album cuts, but it managed to appear on the Billboard R&B/Hip-Hop Airplay chart and peak at number 31.

 Music video

-An accompanying music video was released, directed by Wu-Tang Clan member GZA and Chase Johnston-Lynch.
+An accompanying music video was released, directed by Wu-Tang Clan and Chase Johnston-Lynch.